souris-dev/samosac-jvm/docs/index.md

 ### Installation

-There are some alternatives for installing samosa. _This section will be updated soon with the other alternatives._
+_This section will be updated soon with the other alternatives for installing samosa._

+#### Using a pre-built executable jar

+You really don't need to install anything if you already have JRE (minimum java version 11) installed.
+Otherwise, you'll have to install that first.

+Head over to [releases](https://github.com/souris-dev/samosac-jvm/releases) to grab the latest version of the compiler (it is an executable JAR file, named in the format: `samosac-<version>-full.jar`)

+You now have the compiler, yay!

 #### Building from source